HAMZATURTUS/ctf/cryptography/MetaCTF/Runway.md

 <<< LANDING ABORTED >>> Return to holding pattern
 ```

-Nothing super interesting.
+Just prints some stuff and expects an input, then prints "LANDING ABORTED" for an unsatisfactory input.
 Let’s open the file on ghidra

 ```c
 undefined8 main(void)